Inference

 feature_3: float

-return Features(
+return Features(features=model)

 app = FastAPI(lifespan=lifespan)